 To evaluate projects and programs submitted during the Initial FPL development process, the Council utilized expert reviewers from within the Gulf region and across the country to evaluate each proposal-three separate reviews per proposal.
 While these reviewers provided excellent information, the process can be improved and expanded upon to incorporate a panel charged with reconciling disparate reviews and assessing project interactions.
 Moving forward, the Council will continue to seek and utilize external ecosystem restoration-based science support, including external expert reviews to ensure its decisions are based on the best available science and support holistic ecosystem restoration.
 To that end, the Council will update and improve the process for applying best available science to FPL proposals.
-Such measures may include updating the review process questions, continued use of external science reviewers, and utilization of one or more science review panels.
-These efforts will assist the Council staff in reconciling disparate reviews, assessing the potential interactions among projects and programs, and using a systematic approach to convey the results of science reviews to the Council and the public.
+Such measures will include updating the review process questions, continuing the use of external science reviewers, and exploring the use of one or more science review panels.
+These efforts will assist the Council staff in reconciling disparate reviews, assessing the potential interactions among projects and programs, identifying opportunities for synergies and maximizing benefits, and using a systematic approach to convey the results of science reviews to the Council and the public.